All the video games narrated by our favorite actors

 Truly, is there anything Neil Patrick Harris can’t do?
 Ever since his breakout role as the title character in Doogie Howser, M.D., Harris has proven that his skill is only surpassed by his versatility.
 It seems like everywhere we turn, we can find Neil Patrick Harris.
 It should come as no surprise that he’s been voicing video games for years.

-Neil Patrick Harris’ video game credits include Volition’s Saints Row 2, and Saints Row IV, Vicious Cycle Software’s Eat Lead: The Return of Matt Hazard, and Marvel Comic’s Spider-Man: Shattered Dimensions, in which he voices Peter Parker/Spider-Man himself.
+Neil Patrick Harris’s video game credits include Volition’s Saints Row 2, and Saints Row IV, Vicious Cycle Software’s Eat Lead: The Return of Matt Hazard, and Marvel Comic’s Spider-Man: Shattered Dimensions, in which he voices Peter Parker/Spider-Man himself.

-He also voices the title role of Dr. Blowhole in Griptonite Games’ The Penguins of Madagascar: Dr. Blowhole Returns – Again!
+Harris also voices the title role of Dr. Blowhole in Griptonite Games’ The Penguins of Madagascar: Dr. Blowhole Returns – Again!
 Once again, Neil Patrick Harris’ range is mind-boggling, with his video game voices tackling superheroes, street gangs, and evil dolphins.

 Kristen Bell is way more than an angel-voiced Disney princess.
 While the Frozen franchise has been wildly successful in the under-5 crowd, Bell’s comedy turns in Bad Moms and The Good Place have shown that her sweet smile hides a wickedly sharp sense of humor.

 Of course, Kristen Bell’s video game credits pull just as diverse a crowd.
-Ubisoft’s Assassin’s Creed, an action-adventure game with a goal of, well, assassinations boasts Bell’s voice and likeness for the character of Lucy Stillman.
+Ubisoft’s Assassin’s Creed, an action-adventure game with a goal of, well, assassinations boasts Bell’s voice & likeness for the character of Lucy Stillman.
 Bell is included in the original game, as well as the version II and Assassin’s Creed: Brotherhood.
 Contrarily, Bell also voices Princess Anna in all three versions of the Disney Infinity series, as well as in Square Enix’s crossover series Kingdom Hearts III.

 Samuel L. Jackson